gura-lang/gura-lang.github.io/documents/Template-Engine.md

 - a list or iterator of `string`
 - a list of iterator of `number`

-An error occurs if the block returns any other types of value.
+An error occurs if the embedded script has any other types of value.

-If the block has no element in it, it would render nothing.
+If the embedded script has no element in it, it would render nothing.
 Below is an example:

 **Template:**